Dennis Hackethal’s Blog

 When you begin purchasing a Pro article, our payment provider, Stripe, may process additional information and make it available to us.
 That information includes your card type, expiration date, issuing financial institution, country, last four digits of your credit-card number, your postal code (if you’re in the US), IP address, internet service provider, operating system, browser, device brand, device model, your card’s average transaction amount, the standard deviation for your card, and ancillary information, including but not limited to whether your card is a debit and/or prepaid card.
 This information is repeated to you when you begin buying a Pro article.
 Note that Stripe stores your financial information in a PCI-compliant manner, which is an industry-wide security standard around payments.

 When you leave a comment, you can (but need not) leave your real name.
-But we prefer that you do, and we are more inclined to approve comments from real people.
+We prefer that you do.

 Note that leaving a comment transmits information as you type.
 This is to generate a preview of the comment for you before you submit it.
 But we usually only read the final versions of comments.